Mice are tiny. That makes it difficult to find them, difficult to see them, and challenging to catch them.

 When you are looking to get rid of mice in your home, you need to know some of the most common mouse trap mistakes to avoid making them!

-When you learn not to make these mistakes, then the chances of successfully catching mice are much higher!
+When you learn not to make these mistakes, the chances of successfully catching mice are much higher!

 This knowledge will help you in your goal to have a mice free home!

 7 Common Mistakes People Make When Setting Mouse Traps